Credit Cards: Friend or Foe?

 What’s a credit score?

 A credit score is a three-digit number that defines how likely you are to repay debt.
-Your credit score is based on your history in using lines of credit.
+Your credit score is based on your history of using lines of credit.
 Banks and lenders use your credit score to decide whether they’ll approve you for a credit card or loan.
 Now, unlike the amount of debt you have, the higher your credit score, the better.

 - Number of inquiries for different credit products – Low Impact